AOYAMA Satoru "The Lonely Labourer"（TOKYO）

 《The Lonely Labourer》being the title of this exhibition, is a video art that captures on film, a fully computerized and automated sewing machine making an embroidery.
 In this footage, the sewing machine simply embroiders the words from letters written by William Morris; a socialist, and founder of the 19 century Arts and Crafts movement.
 Words such as waste, individuals, class, competition, profit, wealth, labourers and work that are picked out from the letters, are automatically transcribed by a computerized sewing machine.
 The fact that over 100 years have passed since the day they were written, and which are now being sewed in by a computer, is a sort of satirical response towards Morris who denied the use of machines for work, but also in a way, a prophecy that brings attention to the problems related to labour we face and its future.

 Through this work, Aoyama asks the question: In a society that is changing with the rapid progress of technology, where does human nature stand?
 Where does aesthetic consciousness and art itself stand?
-It also raises questions about the future of labor and doubts about the outlook of the artist’s own work.
+It also raises questions about the future of labour and doubts about the outlook of the artist’s own work.